<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 This workflow helps you digitise your vendor onboarding and risk assessment process.
 It offers a flexible structure that can be adapted to your organisation’s policies and requirements.
 By using this workflow, you can ensure that all new vendors are thoroughly documented and risk-assessed, giving you the data required to make informed business decisions.

-See the video below for a demonstration:
+See the video below for a demonstration of the workflow process once configured:

 🛠 Mandatory Configuration 🛠